isomerpages/nlb-biblioasia/_holding-area/From Betty of Balmoral Road to Emily of Emerald Hill: A New Look At Stella Kon’s Classic Play.md

 #### **Notes**

 [^1]: Correspondence with [Stella Kon](https://www.nlb.gov.sg/main/article-detail?cmsuuid=d6fc85de-85fd-44df-8392-37739955f594), 19 November 2023; Nureza Ahmad, “Stella Kon”, in _Singapore Infopedia_.
 National Library Board Singapore.
 Article published 2018.
 Kon started writing plays while still in school.
 At age eight, she wrote her first play, _The Fisherman and the King_, while at Raffles Girls’ School (RGS), which was later staged at the school.
-At age 12, her second play, _The Tragedy of Lo Mee Oh and Tzu Lee_ At, a parody of _Romeo and Juliet_, was again performed in RGS.
+At age 12, her second play, _The Tragedy of Lo Mee Oh and Tzu Lee At_, a parody of _Romeo and Juliet_, was again performed in RGS.
 Kon is a descendant of Lim Boon Keng and Tan Tock Seng, who were her paternal great-grandfather and maternal great-great-grandfather respectively.

 [^2]: Stella Kon, oral history interview by Michelle Low, 9 August 2006, MP3 audio, Reel/Disc 22 of 36, National Archives of Singapore (accession no. 002996), 2:36–39.